indranildeveloper/indranildeveloper-kepler.gl/contributing/DEVELOPERS.md

 - [Welcome](README.md)
 ```

-The above file is used by Gitbook to generate the doc navigation visible on the left-hand side of Kepler.gl doc website.
+The above file is used by Gitbook to generate the doc navigation visible on the left-hand side of indranildeveloper-kepler.gl doc website.
 Gitbook also has the ability to show description for each folder/section of the documentation by creating an entry in **SUMMARY.md**
 and create a new **README.md** file within said folder.
 The README.md file is a Gitbook convention that treats README files as if they were the main entry file for each folder.